Lamproie – Lamprey. The Lamprey on French Menus

 Lamprey with lemon and bacon

 Lamproie à la Bordelaise – Lamprey prepared in the manner of Bordeaux; this is the most famous of all French lamprey recipes, and its origins go back to the Middle Ages.
 The lamprey is cooked with leeks, ham, onions, a red Bordeaux wine, and some of the lamprey’s own blood.
-Lampreys were and are considered a delicacy and depending on the area where this dish is served Cognac or Armagnac will be added for flavor.
+Lampreys were and are considered a delicacy, and depending on the area where this dish is served, Cognac or Armagnac will be added for flavor.
 This is a recipe that takes lots of preparation, and as so it is quite an expensive dish.

 Lamproie à la Bordelaise